FelipeRes/Hermetica-Script-Language/README.md

 end
 ```
 ### Foreach statement
-'Foreach' is a loop statemen for traversing items in a collection.
+**Foreach** is a loop statement for traversing items in a collection.
 Sintax:
 > _foreach_ \<identifiers\> _in_ \<list type\> then \<statement\>